S4NDSTROM/js-url/README.md

 If you want to co-operate in pairs and build one part each of a larger application, come talk to us first.
 Pair programming is not allowed in this exercise, but we might be able to find a solution if you have a really good idea that can be clearly separated into two parts.

 Create a new branch named after yourself and work in this.
+In the event you have a code base or dev environment you want to start out with, you __need__ to check this in before you start.

 __VERY important__: Push your solutions to GitHub on a regular basis.
 As soon as you have something new that works - commit with a descriptive comment and push!
 Before you go home for the day, push everything you got.